mit-acl/faster/Readme.md

 Now you can click `Takeoff` in the GUI, and then, in RVIZ, press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the ground robot.

-TODO: Right now the first goal for the ground robot has to be just in front of it.
-After this, any goal should work.

 ## Architecture: